Iran’s president takes centre stage at the United Nations but his attack on the “unjust” west failed to be heard.

 - The Successes & Failures of Occupy Movement - March 11, 2012

-Posted by Debbie Menon on 2:17 am, With 0 Reads, Filed under World News.
+Posted by Debbie Menon on September 22, 2010, With 0 Reads, Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.